cccswann/japanese-notes/README.md

-# japanese-notes
+# React App
-My notes for self-studying Japanese through Genki I &amp; II, Quartet I &amp; II, and studying for JLPT.
+An application for tracking progress while learning the Japanese language.